This is the second challenge on APK. We used the same command to extract the file.

 jadx smali_classes4/byuctf/babyandroid/MainActivity\$1.smali

-The command then creates a directory named MainActivity$1
+The command then creates a directory named MainActivity$1 with the outputs of decompilation.

 package byuctf.babyandroid;